BasketCase808/nginx-nagios-modsec-plus/README.md

 ### PROJECT UNDER CONTRUCTION - NOUT GOIN ON ATM --INIT

 Forked: Need to update with own bits

+Current:
+- Bins and all .so modules successfully built.
+- Nginx handled by SystemD running stable.
+Currently testing modules.
+- Once all is checked and in order, will clean up build file, dirs, deps and finalise with release .deb.
+- First time doing this so if i fxxx it up.. well nout new :]

 ## Content

 __Extra Modules: